databio/bulker/docs/custom_prompts.md

 # Customizing bulker prompts

 By default, when you activate a crate, bulker will change your prompt.
-You can customize it.
-Here are some examples that show you how to customize it.
+You can customize it by specifying the `shell_prompt` attribute in your bulker config. *Make sure you enclose the value in single quotes*; if you use double-quotes the parser will re-escape your prompt escape sequences and break stuff.
+Here are some examples:

 In these examples we'll activate the crate like this: